-Technology programs are used for remediation: i-Ready, Reflex Math, Starfall and Reading Plus.
+Technology programs are used for remediation: i-Ready, Reflex Math and Starfall.
+Students who are ELL Level 1's utilize Imagine Learning on a daily basis.

 Family and Community Involvement

 The school's response to this section may be used to satisfy the requirements of 20 U.S.C. § 6314(b)(1)(B)(iii)(I)(aa).